thedevsbuddy/adaptive_ui/README.md

 A simple helper class to help you creating Adaptive UI easily.

+***
+NOTE: This will work well if you have any sort of design file. like - XD, PSD, Figma, AI, Sketch etc because you can get the design height and width from the file.
+Because this package depends on the actual design size.
+***
 ### Features
 * Adaptive Font size
 * Adaptive Height